What Is a Connecticut Promissory Note?

-A Connecticut promissory note is a legal document that serves as evidence of the debt and defines the obligations of the parties regarding loan repayment.
+A Connecticut promissory note is a legal document that serves as evidence of the debt and defines the parties’ obligations regarding loan repayment.
 It includes the names and addresses of both the lender and borrower, the amount borrowed, the interest rate, the repayment schedule, and penalties for missed payments.

-Once both parties have signed, the document becomes legally binding, validating the terms outlined within.
-In the event that the borrower fails to fulfill their repayment duties, the lender holds the right to pursue legal action against them to recover the owed amount.
+Once both parties have signed, the document becomes legally binding and validates the terms outlined within.
+If the borrower fails to fulfill their repayment duties, the lender has the right to pursue legal action to recover the owed amount.

 Statute of Limitations: Six years (§ 42a-3-118).